ylacaute/todo-react/README.md

    * Use same Maven project structure
    * Component-oriented (but clear separation JSX/SCSS)
    * Simple REST calls (using fetch and json-server)
+   * NPM as task builder
+   * API REST server with json-server
+   * Webpack dev server set as proxy for API calls
  * **Responsive**
    * Use SASS and some part of KNACSS
    * Use @extend, @mixin, @media